 All work must be previously unpublished—this includes personal blogs, websites, and social media.
 We do allow simultaneous submissions; please withdraw your review from Submittable if it is accepted elsewhere.
 Please wait at least three months from date of submission before querying about submission status.

 Publishers seeking to submit finished books for review consideration should not use this Submittable account.
-Instead, please send a description of the book to Leena Navani at leena@therumpus.net.
-Please also contact Leena to inquire about available review copies.

 If you are interested in submitting a review of a poetry collection, please only do so in our Poetry Book Reviews category on Submittable.
 Do not submit poetry reviews here.